2005 New Zealand election funding controversy: The Hollow Men

 Nicky Hager published The Hollow Men: A Study in the Politics of Deception in November 2006 after an interim injunction against the publication of Brash's private email correspondence was lifted at the request of Dr Brash's lawyer.
 Hager claims that the National Party spent millions of dollars in its election campaign without breaching the legal spending cap.
 He points to several possible breaches of the election law by National, and asserts that the scope of the Auditor General's inquiry was "very limited" and did not include illegal third party advertising.
 According to Hager, evidence from undisclosed sources and the leaked e-mails point to a breach of section 221 of the Electoral Act.
-He further asserts that the book "Postcard From Home", Brash’s biography, was called a "significant marketing tool" by Brash, and that the National-produced "Fairtax postcards" were "exactly the same expense as Labour’s pledge card".
+He further asserts that the book "Postcard From Home", Brash's biography, was called a "significant marketing tool" by Brash, and that the National-produced "Fairtax postcards" were "exactly the same expense as Labour’s pledge card".

-In addition, Hager disclosed a letter from the Exclusive brethren to Don Brash and John Key (later head of the National Party) stating that "We are working on 'our/your' campaign full-time" written in May 2005, four months before the election.
+In addition, Hager disclosed a letter from the Plymouth Brethren Christian Church (formerly known as Exclusive Brethren) to Don Brash and John Key (later head of the National Party) stating that "We are working on 'our/your' campaign full-time" written in May 2005, four months before the election.
 According to the Sunday Star Times, this and other documents "confirm, that months before the election campaign, that National Party MPs and staff... were fully aware of the Exclusive Brethren advertising campaign and that at least some MPs had seen the draft publications".

 The sources and alleged breaches by National in Hager's book remain controversial and have sparked a debate regarding the invasion of privacy versus the public interest.
 On 27 November 2006, the Greens called for further investigation.